Call to Participants

-As an artist whose work encompasses themes of hardship and war and the immigrant experience, I am naturally led to the indispensable narratives of healing.
-To resume the course, I humbly invite participants to contribute your handwritten letters to a project that I call That We Should Be Heirs.
-This project which will result in an interactive fine art installation at San Diego Art Institute (SDAI).
+As an artist whose work encompasses themes of hardship and war and the refugee/immigrant experience, I am naturally led to the indispensable narratives of fight and fear.
+To resume the course, I humbly invite participants to contribute your handwritten letters to a project that I am calling That We Should Be Heirs, an interactive fine art installation for the San Diego Art Institute (SDAI).
 To learn more about the details of this project and the inspiration behind its development, view this video.

 Who : I have been graciously invited to work with SDAI along with our partners in developing this special project for our community.
 All are encouraged to contribute handwritten letters; all letters received will be included in the installation.
 This will be an all-inclusive, multi-voice, multi-language, interactive, self-reflective, community-building project.

-Why : That We Should Be Heirs encourages participants to engage in the fading art of letter-writing as a method of alleviating burden and promoting healing.
+Why : That We Should Be Heirs encourages participants to engage in the fading art of letter-writing as a method of alleviating burden and promoting empowerment and healing.
 By putting hand to paper and joining one another in this collective activity of personal letter-writing, we can share in this intimate process of privately documenting the stories, hardships, and triumphs—triumphs experienced, cultivated, and hoped for—that connect us all.
-In taking part in such activity, we also fill that space with togetherness by offering a quiet support for one another during this process.
+In taking part in such activity, we also fill that space with togetherness by offering a quiet support for one another as we attempt to erase our fears.

-What : Letters written by immigrants and families of immigrants are encouraged.
+What : Letters written by refugees and immigrants, and families of refugees and immigrants are encouraged.
 Letters handwritten in participants’ native tongues are welcomed and encouraged.
 Writings by survivors are encouraged.
 (Please scroll down for more themes that might spark something in you.)
 During the residency, I will be facilitating on-site activities and off-site workshops during which participants will be asked to write letters to themselves and/or others to pay respect to those who have shared in our heartaches and the approaches we’ve found to quiet our pain.
 Letters can be as long or as short as the author wishes for it to be.
 It is important that contributors’ hands are involved in the project, and therefore, only original handwritten letters will be included in the installation.
 (Please make a copy of your letter if you wish to keep it.
 Or, I would be happy to send you back a copy of your letter.) **I respect the privacy of our willing participants and will not read your letters, unless you invite me to do so.

 All writings will be rolled and bound with string, and therefore, will remain private and illegible as part of the installation.
-That We Should Be Heirs aims to offer a hallowed space for the participants to release their burdens into the art.
+That We Should Be Heirs aims to offer a hallowed space for the participants to release their burdens and their fears into the art.
 As I receive more letters, the installation will continue to evolve.
-This project focuses on one of the most profound commonalities that we all have—our desire to heal, our constant search for new ways to alleviate burden, our hope to gain victory over fear, and the consistent need to let go of the things that have a way of hardening our hearts.
+This project focuses on one of the most profound commonalities that we all have—our desire to heal, our constant search for new ways to alleviate burden, our hope to gain victory over fear, and the consistent need to let go of the things that have a way of pressing discouragement upon our hearts.

 Where : SDAI and her community partners will host a series of workshops, which may include artists talks and film screenings.
 All activities pertaining to this project are free and open to the public.
 Locations and dates for workshops are to be determined.
 Every letter received will be incorporated into the final installation at SDAI.

 Writings are welcomed for an indefinite time.
 I’ve envisioned this project as an ever-evolving project that requires the hands, voices, and heart of the People.
-This installation will be on display at San Diego Art Institute fro January - February 2019.
+This installation will be on display at San Diego Art Institute from February 4 - March 24, 2019.
 From April - May 2019, a portion of the project will travel to Gould Gallery, housed at the University of Washington in Seattle, where I will continue collecting letters to add to the project.
 Thank you for helping to bring this artwork to life through your heart and your words.